MsBaergaCS/curriculum-Dev/README.md

 ## Assesments
-The final project is itself the assessment, and is comprised of 3 components:
+The final project is itself the assessment, and is comprised of 4 components:
+**The Dictionary** which documents students' learning and asks them to highlight several new skills they have learned, as well as to compare them, "translate" them, into the language they learned during the bulk of the year.
 **The Blog**, which documents students' process and learning throughout the unit, and which is the most important part of the project, because it documents what actions students took learn, what they learned from those actions, and what development tasks students performed